birdneststream/asciibird/README.md

 * Drag ascii canvas then right click and it gets stuck - related to vue draggable
 ## Focusing on Now / Roadmap

-* Improve the char window to have a close button and border/bg

 * Arrow keys and space to use brush, eraser,

 * More Context Menus (right click menu)
   * Brushes Canvas right click
   * ASCII right click